Marike Jager: Celia Trigger (2008)

 In 2008, after the band has been joined by drummer Nicky Hustinx, the band released its second album, Celia Trigger, which received good reviews and was nominated for the Dutch Edison Awards in two categories: best female artist and best album.

 A recording of a concert in Nijmegen, part of the band's first theater tour, is released on a DVD in 2010.
 The Magic Live Box contains the DVD, a cd containing a selection of the songs, and a bonus CD containing piano versions of some of the songs, played by Henk Jan Heuvelink.

 Here Comes the Night (2011)

-The recordings for Marikes third album were done by engineer Staf Verbeeck in the Jet Studio, the oldest studio in Belgium and a musical monument where both Edith Piaf and The Rolling Stones have recorded.
+The recordings for Jager's third album were done by engineer Staf Verbeeck in the Jet Studio, the oldest studio in Belgium and a musical monument where both Edith Piaf and The Rolling Stones have recorded.
 Soundwise she chooses a new path.
 Here comes the night was mixed by multiple Grammy Award winner Tchad Blake, an idiosyncratic producer who has worked with such artists as The Black Keys, Tom Waits, Elvis Costello, Ron Sexsmith, and Suzanne Vega.
 The album is very distinctive, with cinematic underpinnings.
 In September 2011, Marike was again nominated for two Edisons: 'Best Album' and 'Best Female Artist'.